Describes the system requirements and configuration requirements for running remote commands in PowerShell.

 - Windows Remote Management 2.0

-To find the version number of an installed version of PowerShell,
+To find the version number of an installed version of PowerShell, use the

 $PSVersionTable automatic variable.